-To find your polling place, before the election please call the Polling Place Locator at 269-8683 or 1-888-383-8683.
-Using your computer, go to MyNeigborhood, type in your address and select the Political pull down menu for the location name, address, and map to your polling location.
-Polling places are also listed here.
+To find your polling place, before the election please call the Polling Place Locator at 907-269-8683 or 1-888-383-8683.
+Using your computer, go to Polling Place Locator and enter your residence address.

 Q. What Identification will I need to bring to my polling place?

 When entering your polling place, the election worker will ask you for a piece of identification.
 The following documents may be used for identification:

 - signed voter ID card, driver's license, state ID card, or military ID card;

 You may also present one of the following forms of identification if it includes your name and current address:

 - other government issued document.

 After presenting identification, you will sign your name on the precinct register.
 When doing this, check your residence address listed.
 If your residence address is incorrect, tell the election worker and vote a questioned ballot.
 This will allow the Division of Elections to update your voter registration record with your correct residence address

 If you do not have identification or your name does not appear on the precinct register, you must vote a questioned ballot.

 Q. I WANT TO VOTE EARLY or I'm not sure I'll be in town on Election Day.
 How do I get an absentee ballot?